Martin Lewis reacts to UK interest rates announcement

 The economy could fall into eight consecutive quarters of negative growth if current market expectations prove correct.

-That word mark the longest period of uninterrupted decline that the nation has experienced for around a century.
+That would mark the longest period of uninterrupted decline that the nation has experienced for around a century.

 From its highest to lowest point, gross domestic product (GDP) is expected to drop 2.9 per cent, a much smaller decrease than the 6.3 per cent drop seen during the 2008 financial crisis.